LuposX/KonfiguratorFuerOSMDaten/src/README.md

 the project check the README.md in the parent folder.

-## Installation of the Development Enviroment
+## Installation of the Development Environment

 For the develop environment you need to have the following tools installed:
 - Conda/Venv